Skip to main content

 About Palais Ronsard

 Palais Ronsard in Marrakech is a Moroccan-French restaurant associated with chef Aurelien Mourez.
-The most grounded way to approach it is through that cuisine brief: expect the decision to rest on whether Moroccan-French cooking is what you want for the meal, rather than on unverified details such as a specific menu format, price point, room style, or signature dish.
+The clearest way to approach it is through that cuisine brief: expect the decision to rest on whether Moroccan-French cooking is what you want for the meal, rather than on menu format, price point, room style, or signature dish.

-The verified basics are concise: Moroccan-French cuisine, Aurelien Mourez, smart casual dress, a Relais Chateaux Award (2026).
+Key details include Moroccan-French cuisine, Aurelien Mourez, smart casual dress, a Relais Chateaux Award (2026).
 If those are the details that matter to your booking decision, Palais Ronsard belongs on the shortlist.
-If you need confirmed dish-level planning, service details, or pricing before choosing, verify those directly with the venue before committing.
+If you need dish-level planning, service details, or pricing before choosing, check those directly with the venue before committing.

 Moroccan-French cooking is the reason to choose it